Formal vertex laws associated to Lie conformal algebras: Abstract

 \section{Abstract}

 We introduce several definitions within the framework of vertex and conformal algebras which are analogous to some important concepts of the classical Lie theory.
-Most importantly, we define vertex manifolds, which correspond to the notion of Lie groups.
-We prove suitable vertex/conformal versions of a number of classical results such as the Milnor-Moore theorem, Cartier duality, and Lie's third theorem for nilpotent Lie algebras.
+Most importantly, we define formal vertex laws, which correspond to the notion of formal group law.
+We prove suitable vertex/conformal versions of a number of classical results such as the Milnor-Moore theorem, Cartier duality, and the equivalence between formal group laws and Lie algebras.